-- Residents;
+- · Residents:

 - Visitors staying in the area;

 - Businesses and industry within the area;

-- Business and industry users and visitors passing through the area, and
+- · Business and industry users and visitors passing through the area, and

-- Governments and regulators.
+- · Governments and regulators.

 Customer expectations are challenging the organisation to respond to changing economic conditions and preferences.
 These can include implementing strategies to improve economic conditions and increase attractiveness in the area while keeping costs down.
+Customer Experience is gauged formally every 2 years and is monitored in an on-going basis through customer requests and complaints.